COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.

 Risk factors for intraocular melanoma include the following:

 Signs of intraocular melanoma include blurred vision or a dark spot on the iris.

 Intraocular melanoma may not cause early signs or symptoms.
 It is sometimes found during a regular eye exam when the doctor dilates the pupil and looks into the eye.
 Signs and symptoms may be caused by intraocular melanoma or by other conditions.
 Check with your doctor if you have any of the following:

-Tests that examine the eye are used to help detect (find) and diagnose intraocular melanoma.
+Tests that examine the eye are used to help diagnose intraocular melanoma.